Freddie Lewis: Hall of Fame balloting

 Freddie Lewis is considered to be one of the greatest Indiana Pacers ever; according to The Indianapolis Star he ranks 8th all time.
 His 11,660 ABA points place him in the top six in ABA scoring records.

 As of 2019, he is currently on the Naismith Memorial Basketball Hall of Fame class ballot waiting to join his Pacers teammates Roger Brown, Mel Daniels, George McGinnis and coach Bob "Slick" Leonard.

 Retirement

 Lewis retired from professional basketball after the 1976-77 season and moved to California, where he spent nearly two decades working for Ozzie and Dan Silna, the former owners of the Spirits of St. Louis.

 Lewis later moved to Washington, D.C., where he was an inner-city schoolteacher, working with young teens.

 In 2002, Lewis moved back to Indianapolis with plans of joining the staff of Indianapolis' ABA 2000 team, and took over as head coach from former teammate Billy Keller during the franchise's final season.

+Legacy

+In 1997, Lewis was selected as one of thirty players to the ABA All-Time team, as voted on by a 50-person panel including ABA media, referees, owners and front-office executives; Lewis received 38 votes (13th most, with eleven Hall of Famers ahead of him).
+In eight ABA postseasons, he scored a total of 2,015 points, the second most in league history.
+Fellow ABA head coach Hubie Brown said Lewis "one of the all-time great guards in the ABA".

+Despite his accomplishments, Lewis has not been inducted into the Naismith Basketball Hall of Fame nor had his jersey retired by the Pacers like his three ABA teammates, a fact not lost on columnist Mark Montieth and Gregg Doyel of the local The Indianapolis Star who each wrote articles on the matter in recent years.
+Among people recommending Lewis having his jersey retired ranged from Rick Barry to the kids helped by Lewis with his work for the Education Goals Opportunities and Sports.
+Hall of Famer Artis Gilmore described Lewis as "absolutely one of the many (ABA) players that were not acknowledged (enough).”
+Nancy Leonard, widow of Pacers coach Bobby Leonard, stated that the team would not have won those championships without Lewis there as captain (Leonard made several overtures to team ownership to retire the number of Lewis prior to his death in 2021).